 For online marketing, a business uses websites, search engine marketing, and search engine optimization to help its audience find them.
 They often include social media marketing using content such as images, videos, and the like to connect with their followers.
 You can also engage in content marketing by blogging, posting guest posts, and more.
 Remember, this also includes email marketing.

 With mobile marketing, you can segment your audience based on individual users and their behavior on different channels such as SMS.
 This method is very cost-effective and does not require as much creativity as the rest of online marketing.
 It also means that you can experiment a lot while taking less risk.
 This system works particularly well for those who need geolocation information, such as restaurants and local businesses.
-However, it can & does work for any type of audience as well as products.
+However, it can & does work for any audience as well as products.

 The big differences